 Solidarity in Diversity

-Recent history has shown that populist nationalism can grow in refugee hosting-societies.
-This can cause resentment and clashes between locals and refugees, diminishing chances for successful local integration.
-As refugee numbers from Ukraine settle into Europe permanently, it is important for EU member states to anticipate and uphold a welcoming stance.
-This is why the European Research Executive Agency has funded SOLiDi within the Marie-Sklodowska-Curie-Actions programme.
-The EU-funded SOLiDi project has developed a training and research programme to train 15 early-stage researchers in relevant theories, research methods and ethics from a variety of disciplines.
+History has shown that the arrival of refugees can cause resentment in host countries, diminishing chances for a successful local integration.
+Under the Marie-Sklodowska-Curie-Actions programme, the EU-funded SOLiDi project is attempting to counter this.
+The project has developed a programme to train 15 early-stage researchers in relevant theories, research methods and ethics from a variety of disciplines.
 Ultimately, the project will provide professionals and institutions with insights and instruments for building cohesive European societies.

 Find out more about SOLiDi